hcorrada/hcorrada.github.io/index.md

 ---

 **Statistical and computational methods for high-throughput genomics.**
-_Interactive data visualization.
+_Interactive data analysis.
 Metagenomics.
-Computational epigenomics._
+Cancer epigenomics.
+Transcriptomics._

 ### What we work on